Off the Ground: Off the Ground: The Complete Works

-Off the Ground: The Complete Works is a two-disc set released in Germany and the Netherlands.
+Off the Ground: The Complete Works is a two-disc set released in Germany, the Netherlands, and Japan.
 The first disc contains the original Off the Ground album, with the second collecting various B-sides and two previously unreleased tracks from his 1991 MTV Unplugged concert, "Things We Said Today" and "Midnight Special", which were later released as B-sides to the single "Biker Like an Icon".

 Despite the title, the set is missing two B-sides, three promo remixes, one promo B-side, and one international single mix: